 Low-Carb Green Chile Chicken Enchilada Casserole

-Low-Carb Green Chile Chicken Enchilada Casserole has low-carb tortillas and no canned soup in sight for a casserole that’s also low-glycemic and South Beach Diet friendly!
-And it’s mainly the low-carb tortillas that make this a low-carb recipe, so if you don’t care about that use any tortillas you’d like!
+Low-Carb Green Chile Chicken Enchilada Casserole has low-carb tortillas and no canned soup in sight for a casserole that’s much lower in carbs than traditional Green Chile Chicken Enchiladas!
 Use Casserole Recipes to find more recipes like this one.

 Maybe I should have called this Lower-Carb Green Chile Chicken Enchilada Casserole, because these enchiladas do have some carbs, but using low-carb tortillas, and choosing lower-carb ingredients brought the count down to about 15 carbs for one enchilada, which is pretty low-carb for a dish of this type.